vnuko/book-shelf-api-db/README.md

-# Book Shelf API
+# Book Shelf API DB

 ## Overview

-Book Shelf API is a lightweight, file-based backend service written in TypeScript for managing collectios of audio or text books.
-The service provides an easy-to-use API that scans a dedicated folder (`data/`) and builds an json response based on the folder structure.
-This eliminates the need for a database, allowing users to add new authors or books simply by copying files to the server.
+Book Shelf API is a lightweight backend service written in TypeScript for managing collections of audiobooks and text-based books.
+The service provides an easy-to-use API that scans a dedicated folder (`data/`) with authors and books and stores it a local SQLite database, eliminating the need for an external database.

 ## How It Works

-- The API crawls through the `data/` folder and builds it's own internal cache consisting of authors, books, and associated files.
+- The API scans the `data/` folder with your authors and books and builds an internal cache a local DB `(database.sqlite)`.
-- The caching mechanism is used to improve performance by storing the scanned data in `cache/index.json`.
+- The database stores structured data for authors, books, and associated files, allowing efficient querying and filtering.
-- The API supports endpoints to fetch authors, books, and related details from generated cache.
+- The API provides endpoints to fetch authors, books, and related details from the database.

-## Folder Structure
+## Source Folder Structure

 The `data/` folder must follow an opinionated structure:

-- **Authors**: Each author should have a folder named using a lowercase, dash-separated format (e.g., `stephen-king`).
+- **Authors**: Each author should have a folder named using a lowercase, dash-separated format (e.g., stephen-king).
-- **Books**: Inside each author folder, books are stored in their own folders, following the same naming convention (e.g., `it`, `the-shining`).
+- **Books**: Inside each author folder, books are stored in their own folders, following the same naming convention (e.g., it, the-shining etc.).
-- **Files**: Books can contain text files or supported audio formats: `.mp3`, `.wav`, `.ogg`, `.aac`.
+- **Files**: Books can contain text files: `.pdf`, `.txt` and/or supported audio formats: `.mp3`, `.wav`, `.ogg`, `.aac`.
-- **Metadata**: Each author and book can have an `info.js` file containing structured JSON data.
+- **Metadata**: Each author and book can have an `info.js` file containing additional structured JSON data.
 - **Images**: Authors and books can have associated images (supported formats: `.jpg`, `.jpeg`, `.png`, `.svg`).

 ## Example of the Metadata Files